omar-dulaimi/prisma-yup-generator/README.md

 # Usage

+1- Star this repo 😉

-1- Add the generator to you Prisma schema
+2- Add the generator to your Prisma schema

 ```prisma
 generator yup {